 How to Become a Coverts Cooperator

-2013 will be our seventeenth year of the program—over 400 people from throughout New Hampshire have completed the workshop and become Coverts volunteers.
+Over 400 people from throughout New Hampshire have completed the workshop and become Coverts volunteers since the beginning of the program in 1995.
 These volunteers have returned to their communities and hosted tours on their property, conserved land, presented wildlife programs in schools, joined conservation commissions, written articles for newspapers and magazines, staffed exhibits, initiated natural resource inventories, worked on community conservation projects, and much more.

 - Video - Watch a Brief Video about the NH Coverts Project